sethwoodworth/dotfiles/gmail_to_db/README.txt

 gmail_to_db.py
-Script for retrieving gmail messages and saving them to disk.
+Script for retrieving gmail messages, then loading them into the web app.

-Will eventually be used to push the messages to a database using POST.

 = Requirements =
 config file gmail_to_db.cfg in this dir with the following elements: